 You should also consider opening hours.
 Some providers open earlier and close later than others and some open on Saturdays.

 What to do if you are having a problem opening an account

 If you have a problem opening an account, there are a number of things you can do:

 - Ask to speak to a more senior member of staff or the manager of the branch and ask the reason for their refusal

 - If you are not happy with the response you get, you can make a formal complaint to the account provider

-- If you are still unhappy with the response to your formal complaint, you can complain to the Financial Services Ombudsman.
+- If you are still unhappy with the response to your formal complaint, you can complain to the Financial Services and Pensions Ombudsman.
 Get more information on making an effective complaint.

 Opening a joint account